sklykov/statpagefolio/README.txt

 # statpagefolio
-Collection of developed by me static web pages as part of the portfolio (pet projects).
+A collection of static web pages (hosted on GitHub) that I've created for my portfolio.

-Look on the page deployment tab of this project.
+Check the [main page](https://sklykov.github.io/statpagefolio/) of the project.